Pixel-Nova-Apps/simmerpos.com/_pages/online.md

 ## Add modifier selection theme block to product page

-Next you'll need to add the Simmer modifier block to the product page.
+Next you'll need to add the **Simmer - Modifiers** block to the product page.

 <div class="note-box">
-Note that you'll need to do this even if your products don't have any modifiers.
+You'll need to add the Simmer - Modifiers block even if your products don't have any modifiers.
 </div>

 From the Shopify Admin, navigate to **Online Store** > **Themes** and select **Customize** for the theme you want to add the block to.

-Then navigate to the **Product page** section and add the **Modifier selection** block.
+Then navigate to the **Product page** section and add the **Simmer - Modifiers** block.

 <img src="/assets/online/add-theme-block.png" alt="Add modifier selection block" class="support-image">